Robust Symbol Level Precoding for Overlay Cognitive Radio Networks: Numerical Results

 where $P_b$ is the BER.
 If the receiver detects errors without correction, a block is received correctly only if all $C$ bits in the block are received correctly, and thus the BLER is $P_B=P_e(0,C)$.
 On the other hand, if the receiver is capable of correcting up to $Q$ errors in each block, then the BLER is given by $P_B=P_e(Q,C)$ \cite{eaves1977probability}.

-We begin in Fig.~ \ref{PerfectCSI} assuming perfect CSI, plotting the average BER of the users versus the CBS transmission power, and comparing PMSLP assuming minimum safety margin $\delta_p^0=1.9$ with the performance of the CR-PALP algorithm described in Section \ref{PALPexpression}.
+We begin in Fig.~ \ref{PerfectCSI} assuming perfect CSI, plotting the average BER of the users versus the CBS transmission power, and comparing PMSLP assuming a minimum safety margin $\delta_p^0=1.9$ with the performance of the CR-PALP algorithm described in Section \ref{PALPexpression}.
+Both the PBS and CBS are assumed to have $M_p=M_c=8$ antennas and the number of PUs and CUs are both set at $N_p=N_c=4$.
 With these settings, even when the CBS increases its transmit power to better serve the CUs, it can still avoid any negative impact on the PUs such that the BER of PUs is not greater than that in the primary-only case as shown in Fig.~ \ref{PerfectCSI}.
 Moreover, the BER of the PUs remains nearly unchanged for both types of precoders, although the PUs actually enjoy some benefit with PMSLP since it exploits CI from the CBS signals which can further improve the SM for the PUs.
 Meanwhile, PMSLP provides a much lower BER for the CUs; the CBS can save more than $15$dBW of power to achieve an uncoded BER of $10^{-2}$, compared to the CR-PALP method which allows only the CUs to benefit from the inter-user CI in the cognitive system, but in general will not entirely eliminate the destructive interference from the PBS.
 On the contrary, our proposed PMSLP precoder can take advantage of CI not only from the CU MUI but also what is available (although not optimized) from the primary system.
-Moreover, the PUs can also benefit from the CI coming from the cognitive system.
+Moreover, the PUs can also benefit from the CI produced by the cognitive system.
 CR-PALP requires that the CBS act as a relay transmitting not only the CUs' but also the PUs' signals, which is unnecessary in our PMSLP design.